Simplifying Deep Temporal Difference Learning

 \subsection{Craftax}

 Craftax~\citep{matthews2024craftax} is an open-ended RL environment based on Crafter~\citep{hafner2021benchmarking} and Nethack~\citep{kuttler2020nethack}.
-It is a challenging environment requiring solving multiple tasks to be completed.
+It is a challenging environment that requires an agent to solve multiple tasks before completion.
 By design, Craftax is fast to run in a pure-GPU setting, but existing benchmarks are based solely on PPO.
 The observation size of the symbolic environment is around 8000 floats, making a pure-GPU DQN implementation with a buffer prohibitive, as it would take around 30GBs of GPU-ram.
-PQN on the other hand, represents a viable $Q$-learning baseline.
-We evaluate for 1B steps and compared PQN to PPO using both an MLP and an RNN.
+PQN can provide an off-policy $Q$-learning baseline without using GPU memory for a replay buffer.
+Following the Craftax paper, we evaluate for 1B steps and compared PQN to PPO using both an MLP and an RNN.
 The RNN results are shown in \cref{fig:craftax_rnn}.
 PQN is more sample efficient and with a RNN obtains a higher score of \textbf{16\%} against the 15.3\% of PPO-RNN.
 The two methods also take a similar amount of time to train.
-We consider it a success to offer researchers a simple $Q$-learning alternative to PPO that can run on GPU on this challenging environment.
+PQN offers researchers a simple, successful $Q$-learning alternative to PPO that can be run on a GPU in this challenging environment.